As we were planning our Belize Honeymoon, advice flew forth from friends, fast and furious:

 So what about you, dear reader?
 Which seems more your scene: lively and refined Ambergris Caye, or chilled-out-to-the-max Caye Caulker?

 Pricing and availability can make a big difference in your choice!
 Here’s an easy affiliate link to click for Ambergris Caye hotel deals, and Caye Caulker hotel deals.
-If you still need your flight, click here for cheap flights to Belize.
 These links provide a small commission at no extra cost to you.
 Happy travels!